-The location of an executable-dependent configuration file; see "Creating an Executable Configuration File" on page 310.
+The location of an executable-dependent configuration file; see "How GemStone Processes Find Configuration Files" on page 325.

 GEMSTONE_GLOBAL_DIR

 The location for the global GemStone logs and locks file, overriding the default /opt/gemstone/.
 This directory must already exist.

 This directory controls visibility between GemStone processes, and must be the same for all GemStone processes that may want to interact with a given repository, including stone, gems, topaz, statmonitor, netldi, gslist, etc. GemStone processes that do not shared a common location for /gemstone/locks-either /opt/gemstone, /usr/gemstone, or a directory specified by \$GEMSTONE_GLOBAL_DIR-operate as if they are in independent name spaces.